Unhappy with your bank? Here are some ethical options

 Bendigo Bank might currently boast 1.6 million customers, but its commitment to the community hasn’t wavered since its early days.
 Case in point, if you open up a Bendigo Bank Community Saver Account you’ll be able to support a local initiative of your choice while growing your savings at the same time.

 The organisations you can choose from include Oxfam Australia, Royal Children's Hospital Foundation Victoria, and St Johns Ambulance South Australia.
-As your balance earns interest at 1.25% p.a., a percentage will be donated to your nominated organisation.
+As your balance earns interest, a percentage will be donated to your nominated organisation.

 BankFirst - Green Personal Loan & Police Bank - Green Loan